Avranches: Modern era

 The liberation of Avranches during World War II was led by General George S. Patton and began on 31 July 1944.
+It is considered the beginning of Operation Cobra that is usually referred to "La Percée d'Avranches" in French.

 On 1 January 2019, the former commune Saint-Martin-des-Champs was merged into Avranches.

 Geography

 Avranches is situated at the southern end of the Cotentin Peninsula on the E40 road connecting Saint-Lô with Brittany and on the rail line between Lison (linking to Caen) and Dol (linking to Rennes).

 The town was founded on high ground overlooking the dunes and coastal marshes along the bay forming the corner between the peninsulas of the Cotentin and Brittany.
 From Avranches, it is possible to see the Mont Saint-Michel, which was founded by Saint Aubert, Bishop of Avranches in the 8th century.

 Sights

 A museum, Le Scriptorial, houses the collection of manuscripts of Mont Saint-Michel, deposited in the municipal archives during the French Revolution.
 It is one of the largest collections of medieval illuminated manuscripts in France, outside national and university libraries.

 Formerly dominated by the cathedral, where Henry II did penance, an open grassed area La Plate-Forme overlooking the bay towards Mont Saint-Michel displays only a few remnants of the destroyed building.

 The major church Notre Dame des Champs (Avranches) was constructed in Gothic Revival style in the 19th century to restore the religious life of the town after the destruction of the cathedral.
-The basilica church of Saint Gervais houses a treasury, best known for the purported skull of Saint Aubert complete with hole where the archangel Michael's finger pierced it (probably a prehistoric trepanned skull).
+The Basilica of Saint Gervasius and Protasius, Avranches houses a treasury, best known for the purported skull of Saint Aubert complete with hole where the archangel Michael's finger pierced it (probably a prehistoric trepanned skull).

 The botanical gardens were founded in the grounds of the former Franciscan convent in the late 18th century.
 The expansion and introduction of exotic species in the 19th century and the location of the gardens overlooking the bay made the gardens an important sight in the town.

 The Manoir de Brion, an ancient Benedictine priory of Mont Saint-Michel, is located in Dragey.

 Avranches is twinned with St. Helier in Jersey.
 On 2 March 2010 a Jersey-registered boat "Archangel" succeeded in reaching Avranches at Marcey-les-Grèves.
 It is believed this was the first instance of a foreign vessel reaching Avranches in modern times.